-Join David Powers for an in-depth discussion in this video What you should know before watching this course, part of Up and Running with PHP SimpleXML.
+Join David Powers for an in-depth discussion in this video What you should know before watching this course, part of Learning PHP SimpleXML.

 - This is an intermediate course, so you should already be proficient at writing PHP scripts.
 SimpleXML uses PHP built-in classes, so you need to be comfortable working with classes and objects.
 In addition to SimpleXML, I'll be using other built-in classes, such as DateTime and DateTimeZone.
 This is a course about reading and writing XML, or Extensible Markup Language, so I assume you're familiar with the basics of XML.
 Chapter three is devoted to using SimpleXML with XPath, which is an official specification for accessing data in XML.